 At AWP we are committed to recruiting new staff members at the start of their career and then supporting them through their academic and professional training.

 We have developed an excellent partnership with Exeter College and support our apprentices and technicians through the BTEC3 'Construction and the Built Environment' and the BTEC4 'Civil Engineering' courses.
+We were delighted to be given an award by Exeter College for our Outstanding Contribution to Apprenticehips in 2019.

 A number of our Project Managers started their careers working as Technicians and also attended Exeter College one day a week to study a BTEC.
 Since joining AWP, Graham, Rodin and Dan have all sat and passed their EngTech exams to become Technician Members of the Institution of Civil Engineers (MICE).
 All three of these guys are currently working towards Chartered Engineer (CEng) status.